AztecProtocol/aztec-packages/yarn-project/aztec-sandbox/README.md

 The easiesty way to run is by using docker compose.
 This will create two containers:

 1. The sandbox listening on port `8080`
-2. A foundry instance listening on port `8545`
+2. An anvil instance listening on port `8545`

 ### Node Server